 Finally, we will make recommendations as to how the Mayor of London, London boroughs and civil society can work together to best support neighbourhood level responses to specific challenges.

-The research will launch in Summer 2019.
+The research will launch in Autumn 2019.
 If you are interested in contributing to the project, please get in touch with Joe Wills.